Primer amor, a mil por hora

-Primer amor, a mil por hora (English: First Love, A Thousand per Hour) is a Mexican telenovela produced by Pedro Damián for Televisa in 2000.
+Primer amor, a mil por hora (English: First Love at a Thousand Miles Per Hour) is a Mexican telenovela produced by Pedro Damián for Televisa in 2000.
 It is a remake of another Televisa telenovela titled Quinceañera.
 This teen-oriented soap was one of the highest-rated in its time slot.

 On Monday, October 9, 2000, Canal de las Estrellas started broadcasting Primer amor, a mil por hora weekdays at 7:00pm, replacing Locura de amor.
 The last episode was broadcast on Friday, February 23, 2001 with Amigas y rivales replacing it the following Monday.

 Anahí, Kuno Becker, Ana Layevska and Valentino Lanús starred as protagonists, while Mauricio Islas, Leticia Perdigón, Arleth Terán and Fabián Robles starred as antagonists.